 The Japanese Stab Binding produces a book with a spine that does not allow the book to be laid flat.
-The book cover is usually done using a decorative piece of colored paper.
+The book cover is made using a decorative piece of colored paper.

 Compared to Coptic Binding and Case Binding, a Japanese Stab Binding book project takes relatively less time.